dell/ansible-powerstore/docs/modules/replicationsession.rst

 .. note::
    - Manual synchronization for a replication session is not supported through the Ansible module.
-   - When the current state of the replication session is 'OK' and in the playbook task 'synchronizing', then it will return "changed" as False.
+   - When the current state of the replication session is 'OK' and in the playbook task ``synchronizing``, then it will return "changed" as false.
-   - The changed as False in above scenario is because of there is a scheduled synchronization in place with the associated replication rule's RPO in the protection policy.
+   - The changed as false in above scenario is because there is a scheduled synchronization in place with the associated replication rule's RPO in the protection policy.
-   - The check_mode is not supported.
+   - The *check_mode* is not supported.
-   - Parameter nas_server, filesystem, and role parameters are supported only for PowerStore version 3.0.0. and above.
+   - Parameter *nas_server*, *filesystem*, *replication_group*, and *role* parameters are supported only for PowerStore version 3.0.0. and above.
    - The modules present in this collection named as 'dellemc.powerstore' are built to support the Dell PowerStore storage platform.